 Steve Maxwell was a Member of the Permanent Way Institution Committee for many years, and his hard work and dedication enabled the PWI to continue during some difficult times.
-Steve was an informed Judge of the Platelaying Award, and also an entertaining speaker and presenter.
+Steve was an informed Judge of the Award, and also an entertaining speaker and presenter.

 Steve's rail career began in NSW after graduating in Civil Engineering in 1970 and he progressed from District Engineer to become General Manager Engineering for CityRail, covering the suburban and interurban areas of Sydney.
 He made a huge contribution to the rail industry through his early advocacy of asset management as a key part of the rail engineering discipline, and with the introduction of numerous new infrastructure maintenance and asset management techniques and capabilities.